AguaClara/Textbook/Filtration/EStaRS_Design.rst

 Thus the flow through each layer is: :math:`Q_{FiLayer} = \frac{Q_{Fi}}{N_{FiLayer}}`

 From the area of the filter and the velocity required for backwash, the backwash flow can be determined: :math:`Q_{FiBw} = V_{FiBw}A_{Fi}`
+[Backwash flow is the design flow.
+This is going in circles.]